cal-itp/data-infra/kubernetes/README.md

 1. Check out a feature branch
 2. Put up a PR for that feature branch, targeting `main`
    - `preview-kubernetes` will run and add a comment showing the diff of changes that will affect the production Kubernetes cluster

+      **BE AWARE**: This diff may *NOT* reveal any changes that have been manually applied to the cluster being undone.
+The `helm diff` plugin used under the hood compares the new manifests against the saved snapshot of the last ones Helm deployed rather than the current state of the cluster.
+It has to work that way because that most accurately reflects how helm will apply the changes.
+This is why it is important to avoid making manual changes to the cluster.

 3. Merge the PR
    - `deploy-kubernetes` will run and deploy to `prod` this time